Aging in Place Design Costs & Tips to Improve Home Accessibility

 For Sweeten contractor Aaron, being flexible in design is key.
 In one condo project, they placed a removable panel in front of the kitchen sink so a wheelchair user can roll up to the sink for use.

 What does aging in place cost?

 While many accessible design techniques have similar costs as any renovation project, some projects do have an increased cost.
 For example, the combination of slippery surfaces and a wet setting in bathrooms often cause accidents, especially for people with mobility issues or poor eyesight.

-Here’s a comparison from Remodeling’s 2020 Cost vs. Value Guide that compares a standard 5-foot by 7-foot bathroom of mid-range quality to an accessible one of the same size.
+Here’s a comparison from the 2021 Cost vs. Value Report that compares a standard 5-foot by 7-foot bathroom of mid-range quality to an accessible one of the same size.
 The accessible bathroom includes 36-inch-wide doors, flat panel electric switches installed at sitting level, walk-in curbless shower with fold-out seat, adjustable shower head, thermostatic mixing valve, LED lighting, ceramic tile walls with contrasting color stripes, towel bars (grab bars) that can support 250 pounds each, night lights, and reconfigured storage accessible to someone in a seated position, among other items.

 Here’s an example of what universal design can recoup at resale at a national level.

 - Mid-grade bathroom remodel: Costs $24,424 recouping 60% at resale

 - Standard universal design remodel: Costs $38,813 recouping 58% at resale